trevor-bliss/utam-example/README.md

 ## webdriverio integration without UtamWdioService

-If you intend to use utam without starting utam service from wdio config (supported starting version `0.0.1-alpha10`) and with Page Objects from the package use method `createUtamLoader`.
+If you intend to use utam without starting utam service from wdio config (supported starting version `0.0.1-alpha11`) and with Page Objects from the package use method `createUtamLoader`.

-Precompiled Page Objects are available in
+Precompiled Page Objects are available in package `@utam/tmp-pageobjects`.

 ```js
 import Login from '@utam/tmp-pageobjects';